-Utah is a mecca for adventurers – from world class hiking and biking trails through the red rock, hoodoo-filled valleys to top tier, white water rafting on the canyon-carving Colorado and Green rivers.
+World class hiking and biking trails through the red rock, hoodoo-filled valleys to top tier, white water rafting on the canyon-carving Colorado and Green rivers.
+Looking for the pinnacle of all Utah Vacations?
 At Austin Adventures, we like to show off the country’s best, which is why all of our North America adventures tour national parks.
 We explore four of Utah’s five national parks and each is unique but equally awe-inspiring.
 If the beautiful photos and warm summer sun weren’t convincing enough, here are a couple more tidbits about each national park to pique your interest.

 Zion National Park

 – Check out the animals!
 There are 79 species of mammals in Zion National Park, more than wildlife viewing hotspot Yellowstone National Park.

 – In Zion, you can see rock art and abandoned cliff houses that were left by the Anasazi who lived there from about 300CE – 1300CE.

 – Hoodoos, the chimney-like rock formations, are only found in a few other places in the world but nowhere are they nearly as abundant as they are in Bryce Canyon.

 – Bryce Canyon has over 400 native plant species including the Great Basin Bristlecone Pine.
 Some of these pines are more than 1,600 years old!